Mosess Fishman

-Mosess "Moe" Fishman (September 28, 1915, in New York City – August 6, 2007) fought with the Abraham Lincoln Brigade and was wounded during the Spanish Civil War.
+Mosess "Moe" Fishman (September 28, 1915, in New York City – August 6, 2007) fought with the communist Abraham Lincoln Brigade and was wounded during the Spanish Civil War.
 He was general secretary of the Abraham Lincoln Brigade Veterans' Association.

 Early life

-He was born on September 28, 1915 in Astoria, New York.
+He was born on September 28, 1915, in Astoria, New York.
 He graduated from Stuyvesant High School at the age of 16 and entered college for one semester.
 He had to leave college for lack of funds and went to work in his father's commercial laundry.

 He joined the Young Communist League.
 He helped organize a large laundry business whose employees thereupon got a weekly pay increase from $12 to $14 in their first contract.

 Spanish Civil War

 Fishman volunteered in New York City but was rejected for lack of military experience.
 He then applied again as a truck driver and was accepted provided that he recruit ten other volunteers.
 He did but none of them actually showed up, but he was accepted anyway.

 Fishman arrived in Spain in April 1937 and began serving as a soldier in the George Washington Battalion.
-On July 5, 1937 during the Battle of Brunete near the village of Villanueva de la Cañada a sniper shot Fishman in the thigh, leaving 32 pieces of bone and metal.
+On July 5, 1937, during the Battle of Brunete near the village of Villanueva de la Cañada a sniper shot Fishman in the thigh, leaving 32 pieces of bone and metal.
 He spent a year in Spain recovering from his wound and was then evacuated back to New York, where he spent another two years in hospitals.
 He had a lifelong limp from his injury.

 While he recuperated back in New York he worked with humanitarian organizations giving aid to civilian refugees of the war.
 He got a job in the warehouse of the Joint Anti-Fascist Refugee Committee.
 At the same time he studied to become a licensed radio operator.
 This qualified him to join the Merchant Marine when the United States entered World War II.

 After World War II

-The House Committee on Un-American Activities targeted him for alleged subversive activities.
+The House Committee on Un-American Activities investigated him for alleged subversive activities.
 He also remained active in the Veterans of the Abraham Lincoln Brigade (VALB).